 She’s plowing through biblical facts and the coolest revelations, but throws in these blunt, we-were-all-thinking-it side notes that have left a lot of smiley faces in the margins of my notes.

 It has made me happy in the midst of a storm.

 Look, if you don’t know the story of Jacob and Esau…I’m sorry.
 I’ve been posting this meme for years and only one friend – ONE friend – cackles in laughter with me about it.

 I think Angie Smith would, too, if I could text her, or just tag her on Instagram.
 I know…don’t be a Christian stalker. 😂

 Here’s just one way she made me laugh this week:

-Fun detour, this is my niece who was supposed to be taking a nap, who totally suckered me with, “I slept long enough that I had a dream,” excuse, while I was working on the Seamless Bible Study.
+Fun detour, this is my niece who was supposed to be taking a nap, who totally suckered me with the excuse, “I slept long enough that I had a dream.” 😂

-Anyway, the devotion I found tonight was like an expansion to one small section from the Seamless study.
+Anyway, a devotion I found tonight was like an expansion to one small section from the Seamless study.